 At the Airport

 Tell the TSA screening agent that you do not have your ID because it was lost or stolen and provide them a copy of the police report (always keep a back-up copy in case one is lost or not given back to you).
 Typically, once this happens TSA personnel will alert other authorities of your “special issue” of being a security risk and assign personnel to address the issue.
 Obviously, expect additional security checks, searches, and scrutiny, to ensure the safety of others traveling.
-Remember, other than you, no one knows who you are so expect to be delayed while the TSA addresses this security issue.
+Remember, no one knows who you are, so expect to be delayed while the TSA addresses the security issue.